stephenhouser/f-engrave/README.md

 in `/usr/local/bin` (e.g. Homebrew) then bitmap (`PBM`) files can be read and utilized.

-## New Versions
+## Updating to New Versions

-To make `f-engrave` work well on macOS there are a few minor changes to the Python source code `f-engrave.py`.
-The `macOS-update.sh` script is an attempt to automate this process.
+To make `f-engrave` work well on macOS there are a few minor changes to the Python source code.
+The `macOS-update.sh` script is an attempt to automate the process of appying macOS specific patches.
+It uses a `.patch` file to do most of the hard work of merging the macOS specific things (below) with the base code.

 It does the following (or at least tries to):

-* Adding `/usr/local/bin` to the environment path.
-I was uanble to do this properly with the application package creation process, so this is a little bit of a hack.
+* Add `/usr/local/bin` to the environment path.
+I was uanble to do this properly with the application package creation process (`setup.py`), so this is a little bit of a hack.
+Add the followling line:

 ```
 +  os.environ["PATH"] += os.pathsep + "." + os.pathsep + "/usr/local/bin"
 ```

-* Different handling of loading font files
+* To get the font files from subdirectories loaded on macOS, I added a little hack to walk the font directory looking for likely font files:

 ```
 -            font_files=os.listdir(self.fontdir.get())